Life imitates art: 'Jaws' extra named police chief

 "I'm clearly elated and and I'm humbled and honored to have been offered the position," Searle, currently a sergeant with Edgartown police, told the Vineyard Gazette, which first reported the appointment.

 The movie centers on the efforts of a police chief in a fictional resort town trying to rid the local waters of a killer shark.
-Scenes were filmed in various locations on Martha's Vineyard, according to IMDB.com.
+Scenes were filmed in various locations on Martha's Vineyard.

 In the movie, Searle played one of two boys who send beachgoers into a panic by swimming around with a fake shark's fin.